davnav/rustgeeks/cutrod_problem.md

 Note : Vector index start from 0 to n-1, so price[0] = 1
      : Vector and Arrays are different in Rust on how/where data stores

+**Please fill rest of the coloumn,you will see a pattern
+eg: if you see cutting rod of length 3 , with piece of length 3, the profit is 8
+    but max profit of cutting rod of length 3, with piece of {1,2} is 9
+    since 9 > 8 , just put the greater that value (from above coloumn) to that coloumn

  |    | 1  | 2 |  3  | 4  | 5  | 6  |  7|  8|